The 10 Most Common Skin Conditions

 4. Hives (Urticaria)

 Seek urgent treatment or call 911 if your hives cover a large area of your body, your throat or facial area is swelling, or they affect your breathing.
 Hives usually go away in 2 to 4 hours; however, in some people hives may persist for months or years; this is known as chronic urticaria.

-Avoiding the trigger, whatever it may be, is the best tactic.
+Avoiding the trigger, whatever it may be, is the best tactic to prevent hives.
 When that is not possible, OTC antihistamines like loratadine (Claritin) or fexofenadine (Allegra) can be used to control itching.

 It's hard to know how much time is safe in the sun, though, even with sunscreen protection.
 Repeated sunburns, especially as a child, can boost the risk for skin cancer later in life.
 Usually sunscreen needs to be reapplied every 2 hours, but you may just need to stay out of the sun, too.